CarlosLizheming/Portfolio_Projects/Machine Learning using Python/README.md

 3. **Decision Trees & Random Forest**
 4. **Naive Bayes**<br>

-A best performance **Machine Learning Model** will be created as an end result after comparison among fine-tuned models to solve this **Classification** problem.
+A best performance **Machine Learning Model** will be selected as an end result after comparison among fine-tuned models to solve this **Classification** problem.